Pilot Logbook for UK CAA and EASA Pilots

 Yes.
 LogbookLite imports CSV roster files from any airline in any format.
 On your first upload, the AI maps your airline's columns to the right logbook fields, and you can refine the mapping if needed.
 The system then remembers your roster structure, so every future upload takes two clicks.

-This works for short-haul, long-haul, and mixed-fleet operators across Europe.
+This works for any European airline issuing a CSV roster.
 If your airline updates its roster format, you can re-run the mapping at any time.

 Does LogbookLite calculate night hours automatically?